The Founder is Dead... Long Live the Founder

 Fifty years later, the Founder died.
 Arthur Troop, BEM, Austrian Cross of Honour, Golden Sword of Hungary, IPA Gold Medal and various other honours, including a statue in Hungary and a doctorate from Canada, may have died but his dream lives on in the hearts of 295,000 members in 62 countries.
 Her Royal Highness Princess Anne, representing Queen Elizabeth II of England and mourners from all over the world, including Section Ireland, attended the funeral of a practical dreamer.
 Long Live the Founder.

-(Written by John McCormack, Editor IPA Guide, Ireland.)
+(Written by the late John McCormack, Editor IPA Guide, Ireland.)